githubteacher/developers-jan-2017/sandeepbl_bangalore.md

 - Eat in MTR

 ### Fun Facts
-- This is the silicon vally of India
+- This is the silicon valley of India